yunfachi/denix/docs/src/modules/introduction.md

 ```

 ## Simplicity and Cleanliness {#simplicity-and-cleanliness}
-Denix modules tend to look simpler and cleaner compared to NixOS/Home Manager modules, due to the following reasons:
+Denix modules tend to look simpler and cleaner compared to NixOS/Home Manager/Nix-Darwin modules, due to the following reasons:

 1. Simple yet fully functional option declaration (see [Options](/options/introduction)).
 2. Built-in logic for separating configurations based on the value of `${delib.module :: name}.enable`: always, ifEnabled, ifDisabled.